green-coding-solutions/green-metrics-tool/README.md

-# ⚠️ Disclaimer ⚠️

-This tool is currently in experimental status and only suitable for development purposes.

-Please do not run in a production environment.
-Especially not without proper isolation of the containers.

-Currently no special setup is done to isolate the containers from the host OS and an escape may easily be possible.

-Ensure that you run this only in an isolated VM / dedicated server.

 [![Tests Status - Main](https://github.com/green-coding-berlin/green-metrics-tool/actions/workflows/tests-vm-main.yml/badge.svg)](https://github.com/green-coding-berlin/green-metrics-tool/actions/workflows/tests-vm-main.yml)

 [![Tests Status - Dev](https://github.com/green-coding-berlin/green-metrics-tool/actions/workflows/tests-vm-dev.yml/badge.svg)](https://github.com/green-coding-berlin/green-metrics-tool/actions/workflows/tests-vm-dev.yml)

 # Introduction

+The Green Metrics Tool is a developer tool is indented for measuring the energy consumption of software and doing life-cycle-analysis.

+It is designed to re-use existing infrastructure and testing files as much as possible to be easily integrateable into every software repository and create transparency around software energy consumption.

-The Green Metrics Tool can orchestrate Docker containers according to a given specificaion in a usage-flow.json file.
+It can orchestrate Docker containers according to a given specificaion in a `usage_scenario.yml` file.

-These containers will be setup on the host system and the testing specification in the usage-flow will be run by sending the commands to the containers accordingly.
+These containers will be setup on the host system and the testing specification in the `usage_scenario.yml` will be run by sending the commands to the containers accordingly.

 During this process the performance metrics of the containers are read through different metric providers like:
+- CPU / DRAM energy (RAPL)
+- System energy (IMPI / PowerSpy2 / Machine-Learning-Model / SDIA Model)
+- DC energy (PicoLog)
-- cgroup CPU
+- container CPU utilization
-- cgroup memory
+- container memory utilization
-- INTEL RAPL
 - etc.

 This repository contains the command line tools to schedule and run the measurement report